hydrusnetwork/hydrus/docs/advanced_duplicates_auto_resolution.md

 title: Filtering Duplicates Automatically
 ---

-**Hey, this is all for a system that is only just launching.
-Not everything is active/ready yet!**
+**Hey, this is all for a system that is still launching.
+Advanced users only, and only simple comparisons are active/ready for real use!**

 ## the problem with duplicates processing